-Attach image to a post
+Attaching image to a post

 5. The block in the post content now displays the image uploader.
 Pick an image from your computer by clicking the Upload button.

-Remove Image From a Post
+Removing Image From a Post

-Remove Image From the File Library
+Removing Image From the File Library

-1. Click on main menu → Media
+1. Click on the main menu → Media

 3. Now that we switched to a familiar interface (resembling the Posts screen), point to the row of the uploaded image and click on the red Delete Permanently link that appears underneath.

-The main difference is that instead of setting category and tags you can set an optional page parent.
+The main difference is that instead of setting category and tags, you can set an optional page parent.